Vaesea/godottux/README.md

 ## What hasn't been added yet but is planned
 - Old Sounds (although you can easily add the old sounds back in, "new" (0.5) sounds are used instead for now)
-- Tux with the parts separated (Currently, the Tux images used are the full images.
+- Tux with all parts separated (Currently, the Tux images used are the full images)
 - Holding action key to slow down (This may be able to be disabled very easily because this is one of the worst features from 0.3.2)
 - Brick Block
-- Egg
-- Fire Flower
 - Ice Flower
 - Star
 - Worldmap Tux sprite changer